sgilda/windup/Rules:-Available-Utilities.md

 There are several ways - including Query API, Gremlin support, or GraphService methods.

 ### Querying inside the when() method of the rule
-Building a rule consists of the method when(), which is used to create a **condition**.
+Building a rule contains the method when(), which is used to create a **condition**.
 Vertices that fulfill the condition, are passed to the perform() method.

 For the queries in the when() method, class Query is used.